-Normally, students study 4 modules per semester (each module is worth 15 credits, except AB modules which are worth 30 credits).
+Normally, students study 4 modules per semester (each module is worth 15 credits).
 However, it is possible to study 5 modules in some cases.

 Is there any reason I might not be able to do my chosen modules?

 Although this catalogue is an accurate representation of the availability of Humanities modules for 2023-24 (as of April 2023), it is important to bear in mind that changes may need to be made before the semester starts in September.
 Sometimes staff changes or student numbers may mean that a module is no longer available for you to take.
 Another aspect to bear in mind is that the modules you choose may clash (i.e., they may be timetabled at the same time) - this is more likely to occur if you choose modules from a combination of different levels (4, 5 & 6).